-You might want to think twice before adding that extra bit of holiday sparkle this season.
+You might want to think twice before adding that extra bit of sparkle this holiday season.
 A growing number of environmental activists and scientists are saying it’s time to hold the glitter.

 PSI Director Joel Baker is quoted this week in The New York Times on the connection between glitter and harmful microplastics.